Having it all: 10 work-life balance tips for busy singles

 6. Don’t think that you have to pursue every lead

 You may have heard that it’s best to say yes to every opportunity, just in case.
 Yet, while this can work, it’s more often a recipe for stress and indecision, especially when it comes to making choices on a tight schedule.
 What’s more, a phenomenon called the paradox of choice says that more options lead to less satisfaction.
-To have more balance then, know that it's ok to say no. Rather than trying to skim-read a bunch of dating profiles, for instance, restrict yourself to just a few each day, giving yourself the time to really think about potential compatibility.2
+To have more balance then, know that it's ok to say no. Rather than trying to skim-read a bunch of dating profiles, for instance, restrict yourself to just a few each days, giving yourself the time to really think about potential compatibility.

 7. Lunch dates and coffee dates are your friends

 Another top work-life balance tip is to break away from date nights.
 When your schedule is hectic, sometimes you just don’t have any more energy at the end of the day to head out for a dinner date.
 If that’s the case, why not suggest a lunch date?
 Pick the right restaurant and lunch can be just as romantic as dinner!
 Another great, quick option is a coffee date.
-Not only is it the perfect way to test out an online spark, it’s our members’ favourite first date option.
+Not only is it the perfect way to test out an online spark, but it’s also our members’ favourite first date option.